-Professional growth is definitely a factor that weights a lot when choosing between more jobs.
+Professional growth is definitely a factor that weighs a lot when choosing between more jobs.
 Successful people understand that their career successes don’t happen overnight.
 It takes work, consistency, patience, and the right job.
 If your job doesn’t offer you enough growth opportunities, you’re going to be stuck for a portion of your life.

 Once you get stuck, you’ll enter a comfort zone state, and everything will seem harder.
-Make sure that you avoid this happening by giving yourself time to think about your possible opportunities.
+Make sure you avoid this happening by giving yourself time to think about your possible opportunities.
 Define these opportunities for your own situation – how do they look like, when will they show up, and which job gives you the most chances of reaching them?

-I’d say that this is the biggest factor to consider, but each and every one of us is different.
-I believe that happiness comes with progress, and progress without opportunities is pretty hard to get.
+I’d say this is the biggest factor to consider, but each and every one of us is different.
+I believe happiness comes with progress, and progress without opportunities is pretty hard to get.

 In order to get a better understanding of what would it mean to work at Job X or Job Z, you need to imagine yourself working there already.
 Start to imagine the things around you.
-Think about the people that’ll be there, imagine your boss, and try to feel what you would feel if you were actually sitting in that place.
+Think about the people who'll be there, imagine your boss, and try to feel what you would feel if you were actually sitting in that place.

 Do this with each job, and take your time to actually enter that state.
 Our brains cannot differentiate the real from the imaginary.
 We believe it does, but it actually doesn’t.
-That means that we can actually trick it into believing something that we want to believe and use the results when choosing the best offer.
+This means we can actually trick it into believing something that we want to believe and use the results when choosing the best offer.

 Now, in order for this to be efficient, you need to do your homework and dig deeper into what each company does and how each company looks like from the inside.
-If you do not hold this information in your brain, it’ll be real hard to actually visualize and feel the job.
+If you do not hold this information in your brain, it’ll be really hard to actually visualize and feel the job.

-Making the right choice is essential for a faster and more efficient professional growth.
+Making the right choice is essential for faster and more efficient professional growth.
 It’s always important to take the time to think, judge, analyze, and ultimately decide what you want to do with your life.

 These situations should never be neglected, as they represent critical and fast changes in your lifestyle.
 With time, you’ll get better at it.
-The 5th time you’re choosing between jobs you’ll already know what to do, and you’ll do it
+The 5th time you’re choosing between jobs you’ll already know what to do, and you’ll do it.